 What is the point of living?

-She is still the mother and the father becomes a' visitor’.No one likes to lose their status.
-The demotion from father to visitor or ‘him' is a catastrophic humiliation.
+She is still the mother, and the father becomes a' visitor.'
+No one wants to lose their status.
+The demotion from father to visitor or ‘him' or no reference at all, is a catastrophic humiliation.

 The' legal' actions they took against Jeremy are a disgrace.
-This divorce court, judge, plaintiff's attorney and his exes all have blood on their hands.
+This divorce court, judge, plaintiff's attorney, and his exes all have blood on their hands.
 Just because the legal system weaponized divorce courts against men is not a reason to use them.

 Every wife must be aware that if she unleashes the manhating divorce court against her husband, it can result in his suicide.

 [Jeramey] unsuccessfully had applied for an order varying the amount of child and spousal support he had to pay his former wife, a total of $6,500 a month.
-She in turn was seeking he be found in contempt of another order and fined an additional $10,000; the judge adjourned those issues.
+She, in turn, was seeking he be found in contempt of another order and fined an additional $10,000; the judge adjourned those issues.

-Early on the morning of March 9, Jeramey apparently rigged his truck so that when he drove down an embankment at the end of Page Road in Abbotsford, B.C., his neck would break.
+Early on the morning of March 9, Jeramey rigged his truck so that when he drove down an embankment at the end of Page Road in Abbotsford, B.C., his neck would break.

-Jeremy’s Suicide Note
+Jeramey's Suicide Note

 In a scrawled and bloody suicide note found in the truck, he wrote:

-“Sorry Dad and Angie.
+“Sorry, Dad and Angie.
 I'm very sorry.”

 Angela knew he was in despair, but weeps that she didn't realize the depths of it.
 “I just didn't know,” she sobbed on the phone.
 “If he could have seen those girls, he could have handled all this, the National Post reported.